worldbank/dkanr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Removed the redundant "R" in the title
-* Added single quotes to package and software names in title and description
+* Removed the misplaced single quotes in Title and Description fields of DESCRIPTION file
-* Removed title from description
-* Added information about the DKAN API

 ## Test environments
 * local OS X install, R 3.4.3